Necati Arabaci: Activities in Germany

 While already in prison, he reputedly still controlled the "Colosseum" brothel in Augsburg.
 In 2008 after his deportation, police still strongly suspected him to control the brothel and several members of Arabaci's clan were sighted in Berlin in 2008, possibly trying to gain a foothold for the gang in the city's red-light scene.

 During his detention in Germany, Arabaci reportedly plotted to kill the prosecutor and hired an Albanian contract killer from Duisburg.
 The police had bugged his visiting room, and the prosecutor was given bodyguards and police protection.
 Based on the transcripts, Arabaci was prosecuted again to obtain "Sicherungsverwahrung" (indefinite imprisonment of extremely dangerous criminals).
 At trial, a mistranslation of some of the transcripts was detected, and Arabaci was acquitted.
 The prosecutor fled Germany in 2007 when Arabaci was deported to Turkey.

 An insider reported, that Arabaci has signed a cooperation with the Street Gang "United Tribuns".

 Activities in Turkey

-In 2010 it was reported that Arabaci took part in a meeting of international Hells Angels bosses in Izmir, Turkey.
+In 2010 it was reported that Arabaci took part in a meeting of international Hells Angels bosses in İzmir, Turkey.
 He had just been appointed president of the "Hells Angels MC Nomads Turkey".
 In 2013 Arabaci was seen as a possible new leader of the European Hells Angels, after previous leader Frank Hanebuth had been arrested in Spain.